Tiffany-Dby/Tiffany-Dby/README.md

 I was set, this was what I wanted to do with my life.

-_Other than that I love chocolate, video games, my dog and my cat._
+_I love chocolate, video games, my dog and my cat._

 ## 🛠️ Experiences